marqo-ai/marqo/examples/MultiModalSearch/article.md

   <img src="assets/example.png"/>
 </p>
 <p align="center">
-    <em>An example of multi-modal "document" that contain both images and text.</em>
+    <em>An example of multimodal "document" that contain both images and text.</em>
 </p>

-### 1.1 Multi-Modal Search
+### 1.1 Multimodal Search

-Multi-modal search is search that operates over multiple modalities.
-We can think of two ways of doing multi-modal search, using multi-modal queries and multi-modal documents.
+Multimodal search is search that operates over multiple modalities.
+We can think of two ways of doing multimodal search, using multimodal queries and multimodal documents.
 In both cases, they may contain any combination of text and images.
 For clarity we will stick to two modalities for now, text and images but the concepts are not restricted to just those and can be extended to video or audio (for example).

 <p align="center">
   <img src="assets/stripes.gif"/>
 </p>
 <p align="center">
-    <em>An example of multi-modal search using images and text to refine a search.</em>
+    <em>An example of multimodal search using images and text to refine a search.</em>
 </p>

 ### 1.2 Benefits

-There are numerous benefits to this multi-modal approach.
+There are numerous benefits to this multimodal approach.
 For example:

 - The mulit-modal representations of documents allows for utilizing not just text or images or a combination of these.
 This allows complementary information to be captured that is not present in either modality.
-- Using multi-modal representations allows for updatable and editable meta data for documents without re-training a model or re-indexing large amounts of data.
+- Using multimodal representations allows for updatable and editable meta data for documents without re-training a model or re-indexing large amounts of data.
 - Relevance feedback can be easily incorporated at a document level to improve or modify results.
 - Curating queries with additional context allows for personalization and curation of results on a per query basis without additional models or fine-tuning.
 - Curation can be performed in natural language.
 - Business logic can be incorporated into the search using natural language.

-## 2. Multi-modal Search in Practice
+## 2. Multimodal Search in Practice

-In this section we will walk through a number of ways multi-modal search can be used to improve and curate results.
+In this section we will walk through a number of ways multimodal search can be used to improve and curate results.

-### 2.1 Multi-Modal Queries
+### 2.1 Multimodal Queries

-Multi-modal queries are queries that are made up of multiple components and/or multiple modalities.
+Multimodal queries are queries that are made up of multiple components and/or multiple modalities.
 The benefit is that it effectively allows us to modify the scoring function for the approximate-knn to take into account additional similarities - for example, across multiple images or text and images.
 The similarity scoring will now be against a weighted collection of items rather than a single piece of text.
 This allows finer grained curation of search results than by using a single part query alone.
 We have seen previous examples of this earlier in the article already where both images and text are used to curate the search.

 Shown below is an example of this where the query has multiple components.
 The first query is for an item while the second query is used to further condition the results.
 This acts as a “soft” or “semantic” filter.